maxime-vds/Calendar-internship/README.md

 - [License](#license)

 ---

 ## Overview

 The Internal Calendar Project is a web application built with React.js and styled using SASS.
 It features a secure login system connected to an API.
 Users must log in to access the calendar, and the page only refreshes when the user logs out (token stored in memory).

-This project is not completely responsive.

 **Screenshots: (more img inside the folder Internal-calendar)**